Optimists cheer, pessimists worry: How does the market view the U.S. cryptocurrency strategic reserve?

 - The establishment of a national Bitcoin reserve is essentially to maintain the dollar's hegemony;

-- The market needs to digest overly optimistic expectations in the short term, but in the long run, the new order of the crypto market led by the U.S. may become the core driving factor for the next wave of growth.
+- The market needs to digest overly optimistic expectations in the short term, but in the long run, the new order of the crypto market led by the U.S. may become the core driving force for the next wave of growth.

-Pessimists: Market Disproven, Short-Term Expectations Fall Flat
+Bearish Side: Market Disproven, Short-Term Expectations Fall Flat

 Capriole Investments CEO Charles Edwards bluntly stated that the market's disappointment stems from: